Bubblemelon/inedible-py/python-paradigms/paradigms.md

 > "This suggests that structured programming is a subset of procedural programming, which is a subset of both OO and functional programming " ([Michaelson][6]).

 <!-- ![Peter Van Roy's Taxonomy of Programming Languages]() -->

+### Last Thoughts

+As mentioned in [How to Choose a Paradigm](#How-to-Choose-a-Paradigm), it is possible to use more than one paradigm if a language supports it.
+And by contrast, certain problems or conditions would make it preferable to exclusively code in just one paradigm.

+It is also important to consider the purpose of a particular programming language i.e. how it was developed into a language, and perhaps even consider if it's a interpreted or compiled language.

+Python is one great example of a multi-paradigm language, as well as Javascript, C++, Rust, and many others.
+While Smalltalk is a purely OO and Haskell is purely functional.